Bertbk/tutorial_hugo/cd-deployment.md

 ## Set a SSH key to loggin without password

 Every time you `push` your repo, you must type your password.
 Boring, right?
-SSH keys are the tools you need: please have a look at [the Gitlab documentation](https://docs.gitlab.com/ee/ssh/) which explains it very well.
+SSH keys are the tools you need: please have a look at [the Gitlab documentation](https://docs.gitlab.com/ee/ssh/) which provides clear explanation.